Star Trek VI: The Undiscovered Country: Development

 Mancuso asked Leonard Nimoy to conceive the new film to serve as a swan song for the original cast.
-Nimoy, Mark Rosenthal and Lawrence Konner suggested Kirk meeting Jean-Luc Picard, but Star Trek: The Next Generation's producers refused to end their show.
-Nicholas Meyer, who directed The Wrath of Khan and co-wrote The Voyage Home was also approached for an idea for the sixth film, but had none.
+Nimoy, Mark Rosenthal and Lawrence Konner suggested Kirk meeting Jean-Luc Picard, but Star Trek: The Next Generation's producers rejected the idea.
+Nicholas Meyer, who directed The Wrath of Khan and co-wrote The Voyage Home, was also approached for an idea for the sixth film, but had none.
 Ralph Winter was brought on to the project as producer shortly after Bennett's departure, and said Paramount's mandate was to produce a 25th anniversary film that would not cost a lot of money.

-Nimoy visited Meyer's house and suggested, "[What if] the wall comes down in outer space?
-You know, the Klingons have always been our stand-ins for the Russians ...".
+Nimoy visited Meyer's house and suggested a plot based on how the Klingons had been Star Trek's stand-ins for the Soviet Union: "[What if] the wall comes down in outer space?"
 Meyer recalled that he replied "'Oh, wait a minute!
 Okay, we start with an intergalactic Chernobyl!
 Big explosion!
 We got no more Klingon Empire ...!'
 And I just spilled out the whole story!"
+The story included references to the contemporary political climate; the character of Gorkon was based on Mikhail Gorbachev, while the assassination storyline was Meyer's idea.
+He thought it was plausible that the Klingon leader who turned soft towards the enemy would be killed like similar peacemakers throughout history.

+Konner and Rosenthal were originally tasked with writing the script at the behest of Teddy Zee, a Paramount executive, who had signed them to work for the studio.
+Their hiring caused rifts between Nimoy and Meyer due to the studio not communicating with the two of them over what Konner and Rosenthal's exact role was.
+Both eventually sat down with the two writers and talked about story ideas they had, which Konner and Rosenthal took extensive notes on.
+After they produced minimal, if any, usable material and appeared unlikely to make the deadline to start filming, Konner and Rosenthal were let go.
+They were later able to earn story credit along with Nimoy through the Writers' Guild arbitration process; Nimoy and Meyer allege that Konner and Rosenthal deceived the Guild panel by presenting notes the two had dictated to them as their own original material.

-The story deliberately included references to the contemporary political climate; the character of Gorkon was based on Mikhail Gorbachev, while the assassination storyline was Meyer's idea.
-He thought it was plausible that the Klingon leader who turned soft towards the enemy would be killed like similar peacemakers throughout history: Anwar Sadat, Mahatma Gandhi, and Abraham Lincoln.
-Nimoy's hiring of Meyer was not only beneficial because Meyer knew the material and could write fast (having produced The Wrath of Khans screenplay in twelve days), but if Meyer was to direct it would offset any acrimony from Shatner, whose ire would have been aroused if Nimoy returned to direct his third Star Trek feature after The Search for Spock and The Voyage Home.
-Meyer said that when he started work on the screenplay it did not occur to him that he would direct the film.
-Meyer's wife was the first person to suggest that he should direct.
+Nimoy's hiring of Meyer was not only beneficial because Meyer knew the material and could write quickly—having produced The Wrath of Khan's screenplay in twelve days—but if Meyer was to direct the film it would offset any acrimony from Shatner, whose ire may have been aroused if Nimoy directed a third Star Trek feature.
+Meyer said that when he started work on the screenplay it did not occur to him that he would direct the film, and his wife was the first person to suggest that he should do the job.